(••) For each pair of conformations shown, choose which is most s... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (••) For each pair of conformations shown, choose which is most stable.
-[If both conformations have the same number of gauche interactions, choose the one where the interactions are between smaller groups.] (e)
+If both are equally stable, then write 'no difference.'
+[If both conformations have the same number of axial substituents, choose the one with the smallest axial substituents.] (e)

 Verified Solution